mfloriani/SDL_BSM/README.md

 # Messaging

-All the gameobjects comunicate among them using a messaging system that I implemented.
+The gameo bjects communicate with each other using a messaging system.